gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Linq/README.md

 ## Memoization

-Memoization is a pinnacle of functional data processing.
+Memoization is a pillar of functional data processing.
 You already met it quite often albeit in somewhat masked forms.

 `Gapotchenko.FX.Linq` module provides the `Memoize()` extension method for `IEnumerable<T>` types.